Richard Blumenthal: 2010

 After Chris Dodd announced on January 6, 2010, that he would retire from the Senate at the end of his term, Blumenthal told the Associated Press that he would run in the election for Dodd's seat in November 2010.
 Later that day, President Barack Obama and Vice President Joe Biden called Blumenthal to express their best wishes.

 The same day, Public Policy Polling released a poll they took on the two preceding evenings, including races where Blumenthal was paired against each of the three most-mentioned Republicans contending for their party's nomination for the seat.
-He led by at least 30% in each hypothetical race: against Rob Simmons (59%-28%), against Linda McMahon (60%-28%), and against Peter Schiff (63%-23%), with a 4.3% margin of error cited.
+He led by at least 30% in each hypothetical race: against Rob Simmons (59%–28%), against Linda McMahon (60%–28%), and against Peter Schiff (63%–23%), with a 4.3% margin of error cited.
 Rasmussen Reports also polled after Blumenthal announced his candidacy and found a somewhat more competitive race, but with Blumenthal holding a strong lead.

 A February poll by Rasmussen found that Blumenthal held leads of 19 against Simmons and 20 against McMahon, and that Republicans had made up little ground since the initial Rasmussen poll after Blumenthal announced.
 On May 21, Blumenthal received the Democratic nomination by acclamation.

 The New York Times reported that Blumenthal misspoke on at least one occasion by saying he'd served with the military "in Vietnam".
 Video emerged of him speaking to a group of veterans and supporters in March 2008 in Norwalk, saying, in reference to supporting troops returning from Iraq and Afghanistan, "We have learned something important since the days that I served in Vietnam."
 There were also other occasions where he accurately described his military service.
 At a 2008 ceremony in Shelton, Connecticut, he said, "I served during the Vietnam era...
 I remember the taunts, the insults, sometimes even physical abuse."

 Blumenthal's commanding officer in 1974 and 1975, Larry Baldino of Woodbridge, addressed the controversy in a letter to the editor in the New Haven Register.
 Baldino wrote that the misleading statement was too "petty" to be the basis for supporting or not supporting Blumenthal.
 Baldino further called Blumenthal "good-natured" and "one of the best Marines with whom I ever worked".

+Blumenthal denied having intentionally misled voters about his military service, but later apologized to voters for his lack of clarity.

 Days after the nomination, Quinnipiac University Polling Institute polling indicated that Blumenthal held a 25-point lead over McMahon.
 The Cook Political Report changed its assessment of the race to Leans Democratic, making Blumenthal the favored candidate over McMahon.

 Blumenthal won the November 2 election, defeating McMahon 55% to 43%.